KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 # Mario-Kart-8-Blender-Path-XML-Exporter
 This is a tool for exporting path data into a usable convertable XML format for yamlconv.

+## Supports:
+Lap Paths
+Gravity Paths
+Glide Paths
+Enemy Paths
+Return Points (normals and tangents too)
+Grouping paths (by blender layers)

+**Done but not added yet to addon:**
+GCamera
+Item Paths
+Replay Camera
+Intro Camera

+**Not supported YET**
+Object Path (will be done by key frames)
+Pull paths

+**Todo**
+-Create a good enough object to repesent enemy paths -UI for path properties
+-UI for auto selecting and hiding paths
+-UI for converting path types to easily make paths.
+(Example, duplicate lap paths and convert to enemy paths to instantly make them or use as a base)
+-Export object path via key frame data
+-Viewable intro camera (possbily export off of keyframes too -Override ID system with UI (For more than 2 groups to branch out to)

 ## How to use: